zenml-io/zenml/docs/book/component-gallery/orchestrators/sagemaker.md

   or use the ZenML recipe (when available) which will set up the necessary
     permissions for you.
 * The local client (whoever is running the pipeline) will also have to have the necessary permissions or role to be able to launch Sagemaker jobs.
+(This would be covered by the `AmazonSageMakerFullAccess` policy suggested above.)

 We can then register the orchestrator and use it in our active stack:
 ```shell